Apps | Sayv Ilahsiav

 • Backup and Restore was dropped entirely.
 A gallery cleaner that also does backups is a different product.

 • Gamification (Duolingo-style badges) was considered early and never pursued.
 The progress tracking itself became the reward loop.
+(However, I am re-reconsidering it now.)

 06 / Design Evolution